anso98/adaptive-federated-learning/README.md

 The folder `analysis_results` contains the results, once a code ran through.
 It is stored depending on the setup in config file, but the default is storing it under the date.

 Currently, the supported datasets are MNIST and CIFAR-10, and the supported models are SVM and CNN.
 The code can be extended to support other datasets and models too.

-#### Contributors

-Part of this code was written by Shiqiang Wang and Tiffany Tuor.
-The other part, as mentioned above was written by Anne-Sophie Hannes